 Types of Alcohol Blackouts

 In an en bloc blackout, all memory of what you did and what happened to you while you were intoxicated is completely erased.
 Even reminders from people who were with you aren’t enough to trigger the memory.
-This is particularly dangerous.
+This occurrence is one of the most apparent dangers of alcohol blackouts.
 You may have entire conversations, or engage in risky behaviors such as driving or unprotected sex, without retaining any memory of your actions.
 You may even become violent without later knowing how your knuckles got so bruised.

 Many people only drink during social events, believing this to be a safer pattern of consumption.
 Many people believe that only long-time alcoholics who drink excessively on a regular basis are prone to blackouts.
 Unfortunately, this type of thinking is dangerously incorrect.
-According to the NIAAA, blackouts are far more common in social drinkers than was previously assumed.
+According to the NIAAA, social drinkers experience blackouts far more often than previously assumed.
 In fact, 51% of college undergraduates report that they have blacked out at some point in their lives.

 In addition to memory loss, this type of alcohol consumption is associated with a number of other risks, such as: